Munich: Government and politics

+The Bavarian State Chancellery serves as the executive office of the Minister-President of Bavaria.

 As the capital of Bavaria, Munich is an important political centre for both the state and country as a whole.
 It is the seat of the Landtag of Bavaria, the State Chancellery, and all state departments.
 Several national and international authorities are located in Munich, including the Federal Finance Court of Germany, the German Patent Office and the European Patent Office.
 Bavaria has been dominated by the Christian Social Union in Bavaria (CSU) on a federal, state, and local level since the establishment of the Federal Republic in 1949.

 Mayor

-The current mayor of Munich is Dieter Reiter, he is from the Social Democratic Party of Germany (SPD).
-He was elected in 2014 and re-elected in 2020.
+The current mayor of Munich is Dominik Krause of the Greens.

-The most recent mayoral election was held on 15 March 2020, with a runoff held on 29 March, and the results were as follows:
+The most recent mayoral election was held on 8 March 2026, with a runoff held on 22 March, and the results were as follows: